miguelgondu/blog_hugo/content/posts/2024-06-15/a-map-of-hdbo-part-1.md

 [^need-a-refresher?]: If you need a refresher on Bayesian optimization, [check the blogpost I wrote a couple of months ago](/blogposts/2023-07-31/intro-to-bo).

 These tasks often involve high-dimensional inputs with a lot of structure.
-Two examples: to derive a chemical compound you might modulate several variables: the pH and type of the solvent, the amount of different solutions to mix in, the temperature, the pressure... or to quickly optimize a Machine Learning model to the best accuracy possible, you might need to modulate the choice of opimizer, the learning rate, the number of layers and neurons.
+Two examples: to derive a chemical compound you need to modulate several variables at the same time: the pH and type of the solvent, the amount of different solutions to mix in, the temperature, the pressure... or to quickly optimize a Machine Learning model to the best accuracy possible, you might need to modulate the choice of opimizer, the learning rate, the number and types of layers and neurons.

 We need, then, **high-dimensional Bayesian optimization** over highly structured inputs.
 High-dimensional BO (HDBO) is a large research field, and we recently wrote a paper with an updated survey and taxonomy composed of 7 families of methods:
 - **Variable Selection**: choosing only a subset of variables and optimizing there.